jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

 #Changing Widgets
 ----
-There are a lot of things that can be change in a widget.
+There are a lot of things that can be changed in a widget.
 There is a pattern to how this works, you simply specify the widget type and the parameter, eg:

 * `.setLabelBg(name, value)`
 * `.setButtonFg(name, value)`
 * `.setListBoxState(name, value)`

-The list of widgets is defined in `gui.WIDGETS`, it contains:
+This should work for most widgets & containers.
-Label, Message, Button, Entry, Scale, SpinBox, OptionBox, TextArea, Link, Meter, Image, RadioButton, CheckBox, ListBox, LabelFrame, PanedWindow, NoteBook
+Some widgets have different types, eg. TextArea & ScrolledTextArea, all types can be configured with the main widget name.

 ###Basic  Looks
 ----